ZiyuGuo99/Point-Bind_Point-LLM/README.md

 ## Contributors
-Ziyu Guo, Renrui Zhang, Xiangyang Zhu, Peng Gao
+Ziyu Guo, Renrui Zhang, Xiangyang Zhu, Yiwen Tang, Peng Gao

 ## Contact
-If you have any question about this project, please feel free to contact zhangrenrui@pjlab.org.cn and zyguo@cse.cuhk.edu.hk.
+If you have any questions about this project, please feel free to contact zhangrenrui@pjlab.org.cn and zyguo@cse.cuhk.edu.hk.